Kong/docs.konghq.com/app/about/faq.md

 ## Why Lua?

 We wanted to develop directly on top of NGINX, since it's the most used and trusted HTTP proxy in the world.
 To do so, we had two options: A) write natively C code but it would not make Kong maintainable long term B) leverage a tool called OpenResty (used in production at Cloudflare) that allows Lua support on top of NGINX.
 Lua is a powerful, easy to learn, lightweight, embeddable scripting language.
 With LuaJIT (just-in-time compiler) it's also one of the fastest languages in the world.
-With Lua we can keep high performance while having a long term maintanble codebase.
+With Lua we can keep high performance while having a long term maintanable codebase.

 ----